 Environmental situation Troubled legacy of decades of exploitation

 For example, agriculture, one of the most important sectors of the country's economy, was for a long time limited mainly to the monocropping of cotton.
-These cotton plantations required massive amounts of water, most of which was diverted from the country's rivers, primarily the Amu Darya and the Syr Darya.
+Cotton plantations used up huge amounts of water – a resource that is very limited in this Central Asian country.
+Most of the water needed for these plantations was diverted from the main rivers, most notably the Amu Darya and the Syr Darya.
 Both rivers flow into the Aral Sea.
-Formerly the fourth largest body of inland water in the world, it is now almost completely salinised and desiccated.
+The Aral Sea – formerly the fourth largest lake in the world and covering an area nearly as big as Bavaria in Germany – has now almost completely disappeared.

 Moving towards more sustainability